YuxiaWu/SimpleDyG/README.md

 ## Benchmark Datasets and Preprocessing

-Raw data:
+#### Raw data:

 - UCI and  ML-10M: the raw data is the same with  https://github.com/aravindsankar28/DySAT

 - Hepth: The dataset can be downloaded from the KDD cup:  https://www.cs.cornell.edu/projects/kddcup/datasets.html

 - MMConv: we provide the raw data downloaded from https://github.com/liziliao/MMConv.
 It is a text-based multi-turn dialog dataset.
 We preprocess the data by representing the dialog as a graph for each turn based on the annotated attributes.
-We provide the preprocessed data in "all/data/dialog"
+We provide the preprocessed data in `all/data/dialog`

-Let's do preprocessing!
+#### Let's do preprocessing!

 All the datasets and preprocessing code are in folder `/all_data`.
 For each dataset, run:

 `python preprocess.py `

 The preprocessed data contains:

-- ml_dataname.csv: the columns: u, i is the node id. ts is the time point. timestamp is the coarse-grained time steps for temporal alignment.
+- `ml_dataname.csv`: the columns: u, i is the node id. ts is the time point. timestamp is the coarse-grained time steps for temporal alignment.
-- ml_dataname.npy: the raw link feature.
+- `ml_dataname.npy`: the raw link feature.
-- ml_dataname_node.npy: the raw node feature.
+- `ml_dataname_node.npy`: the raw node feature.

 Transfer the preprocessed data into sequences for the Transformer model:

 `bash csv2res.sh`

-The final data is saved in  ./resources. including the train/val/test data.
+The final data is saved in  `./resources`. including the train/val/test data.

 We provide the final processed data of UCI for running our model.